Temperature readings are higher at Sea-Tac than Seattle this summer. What’s the deal?

 - ‘I am sobbing’: Mother orca still carrying her dead calf — 16 days later

-- U.S. Sen. Maria Cantwell crushes competition, will face Susan Hutchison in November WATCH

-Justin Smith, who runs the Seattle Weather Blog, started noticing the odd trend during the city’s first heat wave in May.
+Justin Shaw, who runs the Seattle Weather Blog, started noticing the odd trend during the city’s first heat wave in May.
 What he found: On hot days, temperatures consistently registered 3 to 5 degrees higher at the Sea-Tac location than at other locations around the area, including Boeing Field and nearby Angle Lake.

 “It’s been a very hot summer.
-But there’s a difference between very hot and historically hot,” Smith said.
+But there’s a difference between very hot and historically hot,” Shaw said.
 “The Sea-Tac numbers are exaggerating how hot this summer has been.
 And it’s diminishing other records.”

 “There’s nothing wrong with the sensor,” Logan Johnson of the National Weather Service said, dispelling theories that the sensor is out of whack and causing inaccurate readings.